ghostdial/ghostdial/README.md

 4048609911: 4048609911:4041012223
 // ^this indicates we are receiving the text from 4041012223, and to reply to this number, we use the 8542 prefix
 You: 8542 Sorry, wrong number
 // ^This responds to the 4041012223 number, using the 4048609911 as the sender.
-Rverything except for the 8542 tag is sent.
+Everything except for the 8542 tag is sent.
 ```

 ## Running a ghostdial server